NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 directory path) must be unique, as the ASP bundle adjustment counts on that.
 See the input naming convention in :numref:`rig_calibrator_data_conv`.

+How to register the produced cameras to the ground is discussed in :numref:`msl_registration`.

 Source code
 ^^^^^^^^^^^